Improve your home’s efficiency and lower your bills

 Most energy-efficiency projects qualify for decent utility rebates, which makes them all the more worth doing.
 However, the patchwork of rebates offered in our region is pretty complicated, so let one of our energy coaches guide you.

 For reference, here’s a chart of rebates available to Garfield County residents.
+(Note that CORE has discontinued its rebates in Garfield County.)

-Consider a home energy assessment
+Start with a home energy assessment

 Need a contractor?